jkarlin929/vue-mini-project/readme.md

 -Vue (pronounced like view) is a progressive framework for building user interfaces.
 Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable.
 The core library is focused on the view layer only, and is easy to pick up and integrate with other libraries or existing projects.
 On the other hand, Vue is also perfectly capable of powering sophisticated Single-Page Applications when used in combination with modern tooling and supporting libraries.
 -Chrome Ext.
 VueDevTools comes in handy.

+# History
+Vue was created by Evan You after working for Google using AngularJS in a number of projects.
+He later summed up his thought process, "I figured, what if I could just extract the part that I really liked about Angular and build something really lightweight without all the extra concepts involved?"[6]
+Vue was originally released in February 2014.

 # Installing
 npm install -g @vue/cli
 vue create my-project